Ben Te Kura: 2024

 In round 5 of the 2024 NRL season, Te Kura made his NRL debut for Brisbane, coming off the bench against the Melbourne Storm.
 He scored a try in the 77th minute of the game.
 In round 9 of the Queensland Cup, while playing for Souths Logan Magpies, Te Kura suffered an injury to his foot.

+2026

+On 11 April 2026, the Brisbane Broncos granted Te Kura permission to take a 6 week leave from the club, in order to pursue a potential career in the National Football League (NFL).
+A projected offensive tackle, at the end of the six-week absence, Te Kura and the club will decide whether or not to extend his absence.
+On 2 July, the Broncos announced Te Kura had been released from his contract to pursue the NFL opportunity.

+Te Kura travelled to Arizona to begin his football training.
+He tried out with the Seattle Seahawks and Chicago Bears, attending the latter workout alongside fellow rugby convert Kaylan Faumui.